I suspect that health insurance confusion is worse than filling out taxes. That’s what I feel when I speak to people about health insurance.

 In March, you slip on ice and hurt your back.
 You pay a $500 copay for the ambulance ride and a $250 copay for hospital admission.
 It turns out that you have herniated disc.
 The bill is $7,500.
 Since the deductible has been paid, insurance applies to the full $7,500.
 Your share of costs is $1,500 ($7,500 X 20%).
 Since you already paid $750 ($500 ambulance and $250 hospital), so you owe another $750.

 You still have to pay your premium of $750.

 As a summary, in March your out-of-pocket costs are $1,500.
 This brings your total costs to $5,145.
 Since this is higher than the $5,000 OOP max, your bill is $605 ($750 – $145).
 You no longer have out-of-pocket costs, but you still have to pay your $750 monthly premium.

 In April, you are at a stop light.
 You think how much bad luck and hospital bills you have had this year.
 Then, you are rear-ended!
 You are taken to the hospital and examined for head and neck injuries.
 Provided these services are in network, you will have $0 costs.
 You still have to pay the $750 premium.

 You will always have to pay the $750 premium.

 Premiums Are Inversely Proportional To Out-Of-Pocket Costs

 Now that you know how all the costs interact, you need to balance your premium budget with out-of-pocket costs.
 It is like a see-saw:

 If you want lower deductibles, copay, and coinsurance, expect to pay a higher monthly premium and vice-versa.

 If you don’t know where to start, My Family Life Insurance can help.
 We have helped many individuals and families review their health insurance spend and determine the right plan for their needs.
-Contact us and experience an agency that works in your best interest at all times.
+Contact us or use the form below and experience an agency that works in your best interest at all times.